If your child is going to be absent or tardy, it is important that you call the school attendance line as soon as possible at 755-1555.

 Items such as radios, MP3 players, tape recorders, electronic games, etc., should not be brought to school by students.
 Toys, scooters, skateboards, and roller blades are not allowed.
 Phones will be secured by the teacher or the office every day.
 We ask that phones by turned into the teacher in the morning so that they are not a distraction during the day.
 Students pick them up at the end of the day.
-If phones are found out during the day they will be confiscated and parents notified of what level they are at, the phone may need t be picked up by a parent for it to be returned to them if it has been more than one tie in the school year.
-Eventually for repeated violations, that student will be banned form having a phone at school and can be suspended for insubordination.
+If phones are found out with the student using it without teacher permission during the day they will be confiscated and parents notified of what level they are at, the phone may need to be picked up by a parent for it to be returned to them if it has been more than one time in the school year.
+Eventually for repeated violations, that student will be banned from having a phone at school and can be suspended for insubordination.

 When there is no school in the afternoon, students will be dismissed at 10:30 AM.

 Please sign your student in or out at the main office.
 If at all possible, please schedule appointments after school is out.

 Lost and Found

 There is a "Lost and Found" area across from the secretary's office.
 Please mark your children's rainwear, hats, coats, mittens, jackets, etc with his/her name.
 We have many items each year which are never claimed.

 Students are formally evaluated four times each year.
 Copies of the progress report are given to parents during fall and spring parent-teacher conferences.
 Progress reports will also be sent home with students every two weeks.
 Remember, you may always schedule additional conferences with your child's teacher or the principal throughout the school year.
 Students assignments and grades may also be monitored on ParentVue.